 Best American Course: American Wine Expert

-Wine is made in all 50 U.S. states, and this comprehensive certification course is dedicated to American wine regions, covering everywhere from Sonoma and Napa to the under-the-radar winemaking areas.
+Wine is made in all 50 U.S. states, and this comprehensive certification course is dedicated to American wine regions, covering everywhere from Sonoma and Napa to more under-the-radar winemaking areas.

 The course pushes readers to get a working knowledge of the American wine scene, covering microclimates, geography, grape species and varieties, history, industry milestones, as well as the different appellations in key winemaking states.

-Buying into the self-taught course ($399) will get you 12 months of access to the online database, where all materials, including interactive maps and online quizzes, are available 24/7.
+Buying the self-taught course ($399) will get you 12 months of access to the online database where all materials, including interactive maps and online quizzes, are available 24/7.
 Each class concludes with practice and final exams, and successful candidates receive a flashy AWE certificate.

 Best for Industry Professionals: International Sommelier Guild